 Normally, an Associate Professor is first eligible to be considered for promotion to Professor during the eighth year following the award of tenure and promotion to the rank of Associate Professor.
 However, in the case of a faculty member who has held the rank of Associate Professor prior to the granting of tenure at Muhlenberg, this individual must serve at least five years as a tenured Associate Professor at Muhlenberg prior to standing for promotion to the rank of Professor.
-No faculty member may be on leave or sabbatical from the college during the fall semester in the year in which he or she is a candidate for promotion
+No faculty member may be on research leave or sabbatical from the college during the fall semester in the year in which they are a candidate for promotion.
+However, under special circumstances, such as cases involving FMLA leave, the provost may, in consultation with FEC, modify the review calendar within the academic year in which a candidate is eligible to stand for promotion.

 - a.
-Each spring semester, in consultation with the Provost, the Faculty Evaluation Committee (FEC) will establish the closing date for promotion candidates to submit their files to the Provost's Office.
-Each spring semester, the Provost and those members of the Faculty Evaluation Committee completing their term on FEC will convene a meeting with candidates considering standing for promotion to discuss the general evaluation procedures and the application of the three criteria (see 3.5) for promotion.
-An eligible faculty member must decide whether he/she wishes to become a candidate for promotion and indicate this decision in writing to the Provost by July 1st.
+Each spring semester, in consultation with the provost, the Faculty Evaluation Committee (FEC) will establish the closing date for promotion candidates to submit their files to the Provost's Office.
+Each spring semester, the provost and those members of the Faculty Evaluation Committee completing their term on FEC will convene a meeting with candidates considering standing for promotion to discuss the general evaluation procedures and the application of the three criteria (see 3.5) for promotion.
+An eligible faculty member must decide whether they wish to become a candidate for promotion and indicate this decision in writing to the provost by July 1st.
 The evaluation process will begin at that point, and once the process has begun it will proceed until a final decision is reached. - b.
-For promotion to the rank of Professor, a faculty member must present clear and tangible evidence of excellent teaching, professional activity appropriate to his or her field, and college service, consistent with the descriptions given in sections 3.5.1, 3.5.2, and 3.5.3, respectively.
+For promotion to the rank of Professor, a faculty member must present clear and tangible evidence of excellent teaching, professional activity appropriate to their field, and college service, consistent with the descriptions given in sections 3.5.1, 3.5.2, and 3.5.3, respectively.
 All evidence presented in the file should represent achievements in the three criteria since the tenure review. - c.
 The procedures described in Section 3.7.3, Evaluation for Considering the Granting of Tenure, are followed for the promotion review.
-However, senior department colleagues (see 3.7.3 d, e, f, and g) involved in the evaluation of a candidate for Professor will include only tenured Professors.
+However, only tenured Professors will be eligible to serve as evaluators in the evaluation of candidates for promotion to Professor.-In writing evaluative letters for promotion reviews, evaluators must include recommendations for or against the granting of promotion to Professor (see 3.7.3.m).

 d.
 A minimum of three and a maximum of five senior colleagues (including the chair) (see 3.7.3 d, e, f, and g) will observe one of the candidate's classes following procedures outlined in 3.7 in the academic year in which the candidate stands for promotion.
 The observers will be selected by the candidate and chair in conversation with other senior colleagues.
-[Approved by the Board of Trustees, January 2021]